Bantry has an extensive programme of events and festivals all year

 please note: due to the ongoing Covid-19 crisis many festivals and events are cancelled – please check individual events for updates

 All through the year we have fantastic festivals and events in Bantry.
 Whether you’re interested in classical music, botany, walking, literature, food culture or simply having the craic on St. Patrick’s Day, Bantry offers something to suit everyone.

 Events are often held in the main town square, out on the bay or in a variety of venues in and nearby the town.
 We have events which are ticketed and events which are free, including free music and food on the streets!
 What’s not to love about that?
 There are festivals celebrating all things cultural, events for a variety of interests and events for all the family in Bantry, so do come and join us here in the heart of West Cork!

-Have a read through our festivals and events below, listed by month to help you find the information easily.
+Have a read through our festivals and events below, listed by month.

 St. Patrick’s Day Parade & Festival

 Each year on the 17th March, Bantry ‘Goes Green’ to celebrate the patron saint of Ireland, St. Patrick.

 Join in the fabulous parade of creative floats, marching bands and experience Irish culture at it’s best in Bantry.
 Enjoy a display of traditional Irish dancing on Wolfe Tone Square by a local dance troop, local Irish bands, face-painting and games for the children.

 The many bars and pubs in Bantry all have live Irish music, some traditional and some contemporary, to add to the fantastic atmosphere in Bantry for this festival.
 Join us in Bantry for a bit of craic for St. Patrick’s Day!

 2021 date TBC